 The CCI-400 offers an additional mechanism for regulating traffic flows for the benefit of overall performance.
-Each ACE-Lite slave interface has an optional, programmable, mechanism for limiting the number of outstanding read and write transactions, where an outstanding transaction (OT) is a read request without read data, or a write request without a response.
+Each ACE-Lite slave interface has an optional, programmable mechanism for limiting the number of outstanding read and write transactions, where an Outstanding Transaction (OT) is a read request without read data, or a write request without a response.
 This can be used where QoS value regulation is not effective because the system is not sensitive to QoS value.
 The disadvantage of this form of regulation is that it might stall the master even when the system is idle and traffic from this master is not affecting the performance of other masters.

 You can characterize a sequence of transactions, with periods when there are no outstanding transactions, by using a fractional outstanding transaction number.
 For example, if requests occur every 100 cycles, but it only takes 50 cycles for the last response to arrive, then this would correspond to 0.5 OTs.
 The sum of the integer and fractional values represents a maximum of the mean number of OTs in a sliding window and, consequently, also over all time.
-If the fractional part is 0, the number of OTs is not permitted to exceed the integer part.
-If the fractional part is only achieved if the attached master maintains the maximum number of transactions it is able to issue at all times.
+If the fractional part is 0, the number of OTs is never permitted to exceed the integer part.
+If the fractional part is not 0, the number of OTs is not permitted to exceed one more than the integer part.
+This mean value is only achieved if the attached master maintains the maximum number of transactions it is able to issue at all times.
 Therefore, if the integer part is 0 and the fractional part 0.5, and transactions have a lifespan of 50 cycles, a master could issue a transaction, it would finish after 50 cycles and it could not issue the next transaction until 100 cycles, maintaining a mean number of outstanding transactions as 0.5.